vToshio/ghostdata-api/README.md

-# ghostdata-api
+# GhostData-API
-API that generates fake data for mock use in front-end development and/or database population
+API that generates fake data for mock use in front-end development and/or database population.